 From Shem to Abraham the names are taken from Gen. 11:10-32;

 From Abraham to David the names come from 1 Chronicles and Ruth;

 Darrell L. Bock (Luke 1:1-9:50.
 Baker Exegetical Commentary on the New Testament.
 Vol. 1 [Baker, 1994], pp. 352-53.

 The two lists converge at Zerubbabel (Matt.
 1:13 and Luke 3:27).
 Then Luke says that Zerubbabel’s next descendant is Rhesa, while Matthew says Zerubbabel’s next descendant was Abihud.
 However, 1 Chron.
 3:19 says that Zerubbabel sons were Meshullam and Hananiah.

 This discrepancy is easy to solve.
 Matthew and Luke may have skipped generations (Matthew did this to keep his theme of fourteen generations going), and both Matthew and Luke may have had access to other sources, so Zerubbabel may have had other sons or grandsons unnamed in 1 Chron.
 3:19.
 He was a descendant of King David, and royal lines had many children.
 And see the section More Complications Resolved for possible further explanations.

-What about Matthew keeping each section to fourteen names with David being the pivot?
-David’s name in Hebrew works out to be fourteen (d-w-d, and the vowels were added later).
+From the previous point, let’s ask: What about Matthew keeping each section to fourteen names with David being the pivot?
+David’s name in Hebrew works out to be fourteen (d-w-d, and the vowel points were added later).